COSMIC-SETI/FrontPage/SoftwareSystem/BLADE.md

 /telinfo/altitude | metres | Provides reference position to translate to ECEF coordinates if necessary.
 /telinfo/antenna_positions | metres | These must be in the order of the RAW antenna data as no re-ordering is currently applied.
 /telinfo/antenna_position_frame | {'ecef', 'enu', 'xyz'} | 'xyz' value indicates that the positions are relative to the LLA.
 If not 'ecef', provided positions are converted to the ECEF frame.
-/obsinfo/phase_center_ra | radians | Provides phase-center coordinate.
+/obsinfo/phase_center_ra | radians | Provides phase-center Right Ascension ordinate.
-/obsinfo/phase_center_dec | radians | Provides phase-center coordinate.
+/obsinfo/phase_center_dec | radians | Provides phase-center Declination ordinate.
-/calinfo/cal_all | | Provides calibration coeffecients wich are applied as factors to the phasor-cooffecients calculated to perform the beamforming.
+/calinfo/cal_all | | Provides complex-valued calibration coefficients which are applied to the beamforming phasors.
 /beaminfo/src_names | | Names for each beam to be formed.
-/beaminfo/ras | radians | Coordinates for each beam to be formed.
+/beaminfo/ras | radians | Righ ascension ordinates for each beam to be formed.
-/beaminfo/decs | radians | Coordinates for each beam to be formed.
+/beaminfo/decs | radians | Declination ordinates for each beam to be formed.

 ### GUPPI RAW File